Smita Patil: Personal life

-Patil was an active feminist and was a member of the Women's Centre in Mumbai.
+Patil was an active feminist and was member of the Women's Centre in Mumbai.
 She attempted to portray women's issues through her different films.
 She was also involved in charity work, donating the winnings of her first National Award to charity.

 When Patil became romantically involved with actor Raj Babbar, she drew severe criticism from her fans and the media, clouding her personal life and throwing her into the eye of a media storm.
 Raj Babbar left his wife Nadira Babbar to marry Patil.
 Babbar and Patil first met on the sets of the 1982 film Bheegi Palkein.
+Their son, actor Prateik Babbar was born on 28 November 1986.